“Künstlerischer Lehrbeauftragter” for piano at the University of Cologne (1989 – 1999)

 Student Recitals: Since 1999 two student recitals every semester in Keller Hall, UNM, various student recitals on international master courses.
 Since 2009 about 10-21 student recitals every year on the “Klavierfestival Lindlar”.

-Awards: Winner of the piano competition “Jugend Musiziert”, Bergisch Gladbach (1976); DAAD Grant from the German Government to study at the Guildhall of Music and Drama in London (1986); Stiftung Kunst und Kultur, Northrhinewestfalia, Grant to publish CD, “six take” (1997); Stiftung Kunst und Kultur, Grant to produce and publish CD, “Lieder aus dem Exil” (Hanns Eisler/Bertolt Brecht in collaboration with Marlene Mild (Soprano) and the WDR (1997); CFA Grant for Translation of “A Compendium of Piano, Technique”(2001), Landschaftsverband Rheinland, Grant for CD production “Humanity, Classics” (2003), CFA Grant to publish the score of “Figures” (2007), CFA Grant to publish CD “Figures” (2008), RAC Grant to publish CD “Figures” (2008), UNM Student Abroad Funding Award for “Klavierfestival Lindlar” (2014), Brabson Library & Educational Fund, Grant to perform Steinbach’s opera “Berlin Suite” (2018)
+Awards: Winner of the piano competition “Jugend Musiziert”, Bergisch Gladbach (1976); DAAD Grant from the German Government to study at the Guildhall of Music and Drama in London (1986); Stiftung Kunst und Kultur, Northrhinewestfalia, Grant to produce and publish solo CD, “six take” (1997); Stiftung Kunst und Kultur, Grant to produce and publish CD, “Lieder aus dem Exil” (Hanns Eisler/Bertolt Brecht in collaboration with Marlene Mild (Soprano) and the WDR (1997); CFA Grant for Translation of “A Compendium of Piano, Technique”(2001); Landschaftsverband Rheinland, Grant for CD production “Humanity, Classics” (2003); CFA Grant to publish the score of “Figures” (2007); CFA Grant to produce CD “Figures” (2008); RAC Grant to publish CD “Figures” (2008); UNM Student Abroad Funding Award for “Klavierfestival Lindlar” (2014), Brabson Library & Educational Fund, Grant to perform Steinbach’s opera “Berlin Suite” (2018)

 Degrees: Certificate of Advanced Studies (Post Graduate), Guildhall School of Music and Drama, London (1987), Konzertexamen (equivalent to DMA) in Piano Performance Musikhochschule Köln (1986), BM in Music Theory and Composition, Musikhochschule Köln (1986), MM with distinction Musikhochschule Köln in Piano Performance (1984), BM, Piano Pedagogy, Musikhochschule Köln (1983)